 The July 1, 2022 OPEB valuation is the most recent actuarial valuation.
-This valuation is applicable to the reporting period ended June 30, 2023.
+This valuation, along with standard roll forward procedures, is applicable to the reporting period ended June 30, 2024.
 The total OPEB liability was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: